 Developed long before the war itself, the German Schlieffen Plan was part of an extensive military preparation.

-The man who had crafted it was the German general chief of staff, General Alfred von Schlieffen.
-He was chief of staff from 1891 to 1905 and excelled precisely at careful preparation and thinking in abstract terms about the military challenge that Germany’s geopolitical position represented.
+The man who crafted it was the German general chief of staff, General Alfred von Schlieffen.
+He served as chief of staff from 1891 to 1905 and excelled precisely at careful preparation and thinking in abstract terms about the military challenge that Germany’s geopolitical position represented.

 Simply put, Germany’s geopolitical challenge was the possibility of war on two fronts simultaneously.
 At the center of Europe, it might find itself forced to fight against both France in the west and Russia in the east.

 Schlieffen’s plan was a sweeping, bold conception of how to achieve victory in a two-front war.
-Essentially, speed would be of the essence: by first very quickly destroying France, and then turning on the Russian great power, a country that would be expected to be slower to mobilize and more ponderous in its preparations for war.
+Essentially, speed would be of the essence: first, by very quickly destroying France, and then turning on the Russian great power, a country that was expected to be slower to mobilize and more ponderous in its preparations for war.

 This is a transcript from the video series World War I: The “Great War”.
-Watch it now, on The Great Courses Plus.
+Watch it now, on Wondrium.